Exploring the ocean through children’s literature…from microscopic plankton to giant squid

 “Seeking Giant Sharks: A Shark Photographer’s Quest for Whale Sharks, Basking Sharks, and Manta Rays”

 “Journey to Shark Island: A Shark Photographer’s Close Encounters”

-There is also a 144-page compilation of all four titles as: “Shark Expedition: A Shark Photographer’s Close Encounters”
+There is also a 144-page compilation: “Shark Expedition: A Shark Photographer’s Close Encounters”

 HOPE YOU LIKE THEM!